-We’re going to be honest here: not everyone is going to be able to achieve the six-pack look in one month, as the title says.
+We’re going to be honest here: not everyone is going to be able to get a six pack in a month, as the title says.
 The majority of people are not really aware of the amount of effort they need to put into it to make it happen.

 Besides, this period of time is simply not long enough for some people since there are too many variables that go into the fat loss equation, which could impede their progress.
-Variables such as current weight, genetics, current diet, metabolism speed, existing injuries, and many others.
+Variables such as current body-fat percentage, genetics, current diet, metabolism speed, existing injuries, and many others.

 However, all things considered, there’s no doubt that almost anyone if he/she put enough effort into it, could have a six-pack.